5 Tips for End of Year Tax Planning

 You can learn more about capital gains and losses here.

-If you haven’t used all of the funds by the end of the year, then you will forfeit the excess.
+If your employer offers an FSA, make sure to use it wisely.
+FSAs allow you to set aside pre-tax dollars for medical or childcare expenses, effectively lowering your taxable income.
+However, FSAs are typically “use it or lose it,” so if you have funds remaining at year’s end, you’ll want to spend them to avoid forfeiture.
 If you still have funds to use, consider scheduling an end-of-year doctor’s visit, getting new glasses or contacts, or stocking up on your prescriptions to ensure you use as much of your money as possible.

 4. Make Charitable Contributions

-• Donation of $250 or more will require a written acknowledgement from the charitable organization you supported
+• Donations of $250 or more: You’ll need a written acknowledgment from the charitable organization.

-• Non-cash donations over $5,000 require an appraisal prepared by a qualified appraiser
+• Non-cash donations over $5,000: You’ll need an appraisal from a qualified appraiser.

 For a contribution to qualify, it must be on the list of qualifying organizations approved by the Internal Revenue System (IRS) and be eligible for deduction.
 For example, helping a family in need during the holidays won’t generate a tax deduction, but giving to a non-profit organization will.